MeiKing

-MeiKing (めい・King) is a four-part erotic original video animation series, part of the Vanilla Series, set in a fantasy world.
+MeiKing (めい・King) is a four-part erotic original video animation series set in a fantasy world.
+It is part of the Vanilla Series.

 Story

-A young shepherd Cain Asbell finds inside a remote cave a vase containing the fairy, Elise.
-Once released, Elise leads Cain to a remote cabin, where bandits had left the Princess Charlotte tied up.
-Cain's rescue of the princess is rewarded with lordship over the realm of Norland and a chance at the hand of the beautiful Princess.
+The story describes a young shepherd Cain Asbell who finds the fairy Elise in a cave.
+Elise leads Cain to a cabin where he frees Princess Charlotte from her bondage at the hands of bandits.
+Cain is ultimately rewarded with lordship over the realm of Norland.